-No bid or estimate will be considered unless accompanied by either a certified check upon one of the national banks of the City of New York, drawn to the order of the C mptroller, or money to the amount of twe per centum of the amount of the security required for the faithful performance of the contract.
-Such check or money must not be inclosed in the sealed envelope containing the estimate, but must be handed to the officer or clerk and found to be correct.
-All such deposits, except that of the successful bidder, will be returned to the persons making the same within three days after the contract is awarded.
-If the successful bidder shall refuse or neglect, within five days after motice that the contract has been awarded to him to execute the same, the amount of the deposit made by him shall be forfeited to and retained by the City of New York as liquidated damages for such neglect or refused it and as it default to
+No had or estimate will be considered unless accompanied by either a certified check upon one of the national banks of the City of New York, drawn to the order of the Comptroller, or money to the amount of twe per centum of the amount of the security required for the faithful performance of the contract.
+Such check or money must not be inclosed in the sealed envelope containing the estimate, but must be handed to the officer or clerk of the Department who has charge of the Estimate-box, and no estimate can be deposited in said box until such check or money has been examined by said officer or clerk and found to be correct.
+All such deports, except that of the successful bidder, will be returned to the persons making the same within three days after the contract is awarded.
+If the successful bidder shall refuse or neglect, within five days after notice that the contract has been awarded to him to execute the same, the amount of the deposit made by him shall be forfeited to and retained by the City of New York as liquidated damages for such neglect or refusal; but, if he shall execute the contract within the time aforesaid, the amount of his deposit will be returned to him.